Contact

 Take a Seat in History

-The National Academy of Sciences Building stands as a “Temple of Science” described by former NAS president Charles D. Walcott as, “the place where the creative mind will be able to do much to bring about a better existence for the future people of the world.”
 You have the chance to honor members, friends, family, and colleagues—while also helping the NAS make science work for humanity—by naming a seat in the Fred Kavli Auditorium of the historic NAS Building.
-Use our online donation form to take your seat in history today by making an unrestricted gift of $5,000.
-If you would like more information about how to make a pledge, please contact NAS Director of Development Andrew Ho.
+Use our online donation form to take your seat in history today by making an unrestricted gift of $10,000.
+If you would like more information about how to make a pledge, please contact Andrew Ho, Director of Development.

 Donor Spotlight